mohammed-sarhad-ahmed/assignment-SE422/README.md

 # Concurrent and Parallel Programming in Java – Course Assignment

 ## 📘 Overview
+Project: Parallel PDF File Counter

-This repository contains our course assignment for the subject Concurrent and Parallel Programming, where we  implement and demonstrate key concepts of multithreading and concurrency control in Java.
-The goal is to explore how parallelism can improve performance and responsiveness in Java applications.
+This repository contains our course assignment for Concurrent and Parallel Programming.
+The project focuses on the practical implementation of multithreading and concurrency control using Java.

+Functionality:
-The code recursively goes through a folder and counts the number of PDF files.
+The core functionality of the program is to recursively traverse a folder structure and count the number of PDF files.
+This task is parallelized using Java's concurrency features to improve performance, especially on systems with multiple CPU cores.

+Objectives:

+Demonstrate the use of Java threads, executors, and synchronization techniques.

+Show how parallelism can significantly reduce execution time for I/O-bound tasks like directory traversal.

+Provide a clean, well-documented example of concurrency in a real-world file system operation.

 ## ⚙️ Technologies Used
 - Java (JDK 21)